hatijs/core/README.md

-A progressive Node.js framework for building astrology applications 🌕
+A progressive Node.js library for building astrology applications 🌕

 ## **Description**
-Hati is an astrological integrated Node.js framework based on Siwss Ephemeris C Library.
+Hati is an astrological integrated Node.js library based on Siwss Ephemeris C library.
 It uses modern JavaScript and is built with TypeScript.

 ## **Development Environment**